What to read next

 - Librarians' top picks

 If you are a returning student, your Grade 8 English teacher will be giving the book to you; students new to ASL may pick up a copy from the admissions office or may choose to purchase the book on their own.
-It is a Wordsworth Edition and easily obtainable.
-We hope that you will also enjoy other reading adventures this summer; you may like to make choices from the lists provided in the areas below or come up with selections of your own.
+It is a Canons Edition and easily obtainable.
+We hope that you will also enjoy other reading adventures this summer; you may like to make choices from the HS Summer Reading List or come up with selections of your own.
 Enjoy a good read!

 Stop by the Mellon Library if you wish to check out one of the books on the list.
 Key to subject codes: A = astronomy, B = biology, C = chemistry, CS = computer science, ES = environmental science, P = physics.